-In summary, compared to its ancestors the UIUC 24-L ST-GCM has significantly improved the simulation in the troposphere and near the surface.
+In summary, the UIUC 24-layer ST-GCM has significantly improved the simulation in the troposphere and near the surface compared to its ancestors.
 It also simulates reasonably well the stratospheric temperature and circulation, except the northern polar-night jet.
-To further develop the model, special attention should be paid to the simulation of cloud cover and the parameterization of the subgrid-scale gravity wave drag.
+To further develop the model, special attention should be paid to the simulation of cloud cover and the parameterization of the subgrid-scale gravity-wave drag.
 The simulated radiative forcing and many tropospheric variables largely depend on the spatial distributions of cloudiness.
 A better GWD parameterization is expected to be able to significantly improve the simulation in the stratosphere.